 Focus on kinetic and thermodynamical processes in solid state structures.
 Emphasis on structure-property Relationships especially as related to mechanical properties.
 This course satisfies the proficiency requirement for Ethical Reasoning in the disciplines.
+Prerequiste: 112.
+Three lecture hours.
+Semester Hours: 3 Lecture Hours: 3

-CHEM 330: Advanced Chemistry Laboratory
+CHEM 330: Advanced Laboratory